Category Archives: 1966 Films

 Eventually, the young couple becomes sucked into the older couple’s web of dysfunction, aided by endless drinks throughout the night.

-The film is shot very much like a play and filmed in black and white, which I found highly effective- most scenes take place in George and Martha’s house.
+The film is shot in black and white, like a play, which I found highly effective.
+Most scenes occur in George and Martha’s house.

-While all four actors are great (and were all Oscar-nominated), the standouts for me are Taylor and Dennis.
+While all four actors are great (and were all Oscar-nominated), my standouts are Taylor and Dennis.

-This role is Taylor’s finest acting performance in my opinion- she is overweight, bitter, angry, frustrated, drunk, and at times vicious to her husband.
-It is a different performance from many of her other film roles and it is just dynamite.
+In my opinion, this role is Taylor’s finest acting performance.
+She is overweight, bitter, angry, frustrated, drunk, and, at times, vicious to her husband.
+This performance is different from many of her other film roles and just dynamite.

-As her anger flares up, one can feel the heat and intensity oozing from the screen.
+As her anger flares up, the heat and intensity oozing from the screen can be felt.
 She goes from vulnerable and soft one moment to a grizzled, bitter woman the next.

-Dennis, conversely, is a pure innocent- kind, vulnerable, impressionable, and somewhat of a ninny.
-Having had too much brandy and spending more than one occasion in the bathroom, Dennis successfully plays giddiness and innocence to the hilt.
+Conversely, Dennis is pure, innocent—kind, vulnerable, impressionable, and somewhat of a ninny.
+Having had too much brandy and spent more than one occasion in the bathroom, Dennis successfully plays giddiness and innocence to the hilt.

 Both Martha and Honey harbor dark secrets, which eventually are revealed.

-The ambiance is just amazing- black and white cinematography, a hot, suffocating feel to the film, it feels like a quiet little college hamlet, and the setting of the eerily quiet wee hours of the morning is conveyed successfully.
+The ambiance is just amazing.
+The black-and-white cinematography gives the film a hot, suffocating feel.
+It feels like a quiet little college hamlet, and the setting of the eerily quiet wee hours of the morning is conveyed successfully.

 Each story told- mainly by George and Martha- is captivating in its viciousness (both usually belittling the other) that the film becomes mesmerizing in its shock value at the insults hurled.